HousedHorse/ling-midterm/README.md

 # Gender as a Factor in Linguistic Change

+- women conform more to overtly prescribed variants
+  - conform less to variants that are not overtly prescribed
-- paradoxically, they are also further along than men in adjusting language
+- women are one generation ahead of men